 An Intersection of Saint Louis Lives, Times and Places

-Lucas and Garrison is an eclectic collection of historical research, legacy text, photographs, vignettes and biographical sketches intersecting the history of Saint Louis in the late 19th Century in a specifically targeted area of the city.
-The project began as the historical artifacts of Central Presbyterian Church, which was started in 1844 in Saint Louis, were assembled, digitized and archived.
-The work eventually morphed into a more extensive historical research study to better understand the motivation of earlier city leaders to intentionally improve the quality of life in Saint Louis late in the 19th Century.
-It is about digging deep and unearthing some inspirational city stories that might teach us more about the people and places of an exciting time long past.
+Lucas and Garrison is an eclectic collection of historical research, legacy text, antique photographs and illustrations, video vignettes and biographical sketches intersecting the history of Saint Louis in the late 19th Century.
+The project began as the historical artifacts of Central Presbyterian Church, which was started in Saint Louis in 1844, were assembled, digitized and archived.
+The work eventually morphed into a more extensive research study to help better understand the motivation of late 19th Century leaders to intentionally improve the quality of life in Saint Louis.

 The Inspiration for Lucas and Garrison – 1875